Death Notices

 Death notices will be considered for publication on the NFDA website and in The Director magazine as space allows.

-Covington is survived by wife Laurie, son Orlando III, mother Anna, sister Yevette and brother Edwin.
+Moore is survived by wife Sarah, son Owen, daughter Leia, mother Jean and brother Jared.

 retired funeral director, Anamosa, Iowa, died November 30, 2020, at age 89.
 McBride attended Loras College in Dubuque and Indiana College of Mortuary Science and Management in Indianapolis.
 He was a licensed funeral director for more than 60 years, working throughout the state of Iowa; an active member of the Iowa Funeral Directors Association; and a longtime NFDA member.